 This study shows how states' repression strategy against clandestine movements is shaped by network relationships in the dissent organization.
-Drawing from new data on state violence against underground resistance in Taiwan's authoritarian period, I show that when fighting resistance with limited information regimes tend to widen the scope of repression by executing key actors and their close connections to ensure network dismantling.
+Drawing from new data on state violence against underground resistance in Taiwan, I show that when fighting resistance with limited information regimes tend to widen the scope of repression by executing key actors and their close connections to ensure network dismantling.
 More importantly, regimes crave information, and this hunger drives them to mercify individuals willing to defect and share intelligence.
-Given that not all information have an equal value to the regime, clemency tends to target defectors who are close to key actors and thus have high-value tips about who they are and their whereabouts, thereby enabling further crackdown of key fugitives and quicker destruction of resistance organizations.
-This claim is supported in my finding that regimes tend to execute not just key actors but also members closely connected to them when they are captured.
-However, regimes tend not to kill defectors, and the likelihood of execution drops significantly for defectors who are closely connected to key actors than those less connected.
+Given that not all information have an equal value to the regime, clemency tends to target defectors who are close to key actors and thus have high-value tips that can facilitate further crackdown of key fugitives and quicker destruction of resistance organizations.
+This claim is supported in the findings that regimes tend to execute not just key actors but also members closely connected to them when they are captured.
+Regimes also tend not to kill defectors, and the likelihood of execution drops significantly for defectors who are closely connected to key actors than those less connected.

 Overall, these findings paint a potentially worrying picture from the perspective of scholars and policymakers interested in understanding state repression.
-By replacing the democratic constitution with wartime martial law, state actors and security agencies can be empowered to exercise extreme violence against civilians in the name of fighting subversion with minimal oversight.
+By replacing the democratic constitution with wartime martial law, state actors and security agencies can be empowered to exercise extreme violence against civilians under the call to fight subversion with minimal oversight.
 Maneuvering relational targeting that punishes ties to disloyalists and rewards insider defection shows how creative and how terrifying the dictators can do to achieve political control.
-International intervention may be needed to protect human rights when regimes are likely to employ extreme violence in repressing underground resistance movements.
+International intervention may be needed to protect human rights when regimes employ extreme violence against alleged subversives under the name of defending national security.

 One broader implication of this study pertains to the way we conceive of state repression.
 Existing repression literature primarily focuses on how state violence (external to dissent) kills dissidence from the outside; however, this study shows that dissidence can be killed by both external coercion and internal defection.
 This finding echoes to the canonical work by Davenport (2015), advocating that social movement demobilization is better understood through the simultaneous intersection of external and internal explanations, where the external means state violence and the internal broadly includes the dynamic within dissent organizations such as momentum, ideology, and fragmentation.
-Insider defection and flipping behavior (some called 'ratting') represent a crucial repression mechanism that is largely overlooked in the repression scholarship.
+Insider defection and flipping behavior (some called ratting) represent a crucial repression mechanism that is largely overlooked in the repression scholarship.
 A closer look at external coercion and internal defection helps us understand how dictators dissolve opposition in a more integrated way.

 The importance of dissent network position in shaping repression targeting also points to the need to revise our understanding of state coercion.
-Exiting research pays little attention to how social network shapes repression targeting.
-It is even rarer to see studies that discuss the use of violence and clemency to incentivize defection and inform behavior from high-ranking resistance members.
-While this study shows that targeting high-ranking members to flip and inform can be very effective in destructing centralized dissent networks with little cross-ladder ties, it may be less useful against leader-less networks (i.e., some anti-regime protests) or networks where in-group ties are less hierarchical and much denser, so insider information is easier to get and thus less valuable.
+Exiting research pays less attention to how social network shapes repression targeting.
+It is even rarer to see studies that discuss the substitution between violence and clemency to incentivize defection and informing.
+While this study shows that targeting high-ranking members to flip and inform can be very effective in destructing centralized dissent networks with little cross-ladder ties, one scope condition is that it may be less effective against leader-less networks (i.e., spontaneous anti-regime protests) or networks where in-group ties are less hierarchical and much denser, so insider information is easier to get and thus less valuable.
 More research is necessary to study the heterogeneous value of defection and insider tipping in different dissent network structures.